DinoZAR/Dinosaur-OS/README.md

 However, in Windows, you have to set up your **Path** environment variable to point to yasm.exe and VirtualBox's VBoxManage.exe in order for the build scripts to work.
 Here's how to find both:

- * yasm.exe: Where ever you extracted yasm, that is where yasm.exe would be.
+ * yasm.exe: Wherever you extracted yasm, that is where yasm.exe would be.
  * VBoxManage.exe: If you installed it like normal people, VBoxManage.exe would be under **C:\Program Files\Oracle\VirtualBox**.

 After this is all set up, follow the build instructions below.